maria120123/ABBA-GMRES/README.md

 - _FDK_

 Choosing the FDK back projector will result in unmatched normal equations.

+Note: fan beam geometry is referred to as _cone_ in TIGRE.

 ## User defined operators
 This package allows the user to provide its own forward and backward projectors.
 The only requirement is that the user defines a custom class where the *\_\_matmul\_\_* function computes a matrix-vector product of the projector given an input vector __x__.